quantumjockey/shockwaveCalculatorWebApp/README.md

 ## Requirements

-Development with this repository requires a local [Node.js](https://nodejs.org/) installation.
+Development with this repository requires local [Node.js](https://nodejs.org/), [Bower](http://bower.io/), and [SASS](http://sass-lang.com/) installations.

+### Node.js

+Please see the [Node website](https://nodejs.org/) for installation instructions specific to your operating system.
 [NPM](https://www.npmjs.com/) and other node-specific components are included with this installation.

-Please see the Node website for installation instructions specific to your operating system.
+### Bower

+While NPM is used for managing server-side dependencies, Bower is used for managing client-side dependencies for the SPA.
+Instructions for installing Bower for use on your development machine can be found in the [landing page installation/configuration notes](http://bower.io/#install-bower).

+### SASS/SCSS

+Stylesheets for this project are written in the [SCSS](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html) dialect of SASS.
+Consequently, the SASS compiler needs to be installed in order to work with these files (and any included SASS plugins/pre-compilation modules).
+Instructions for installing the SASS compiler for use on your machine can be found [here](http://sass-lang.com/install).

+Though styles for the application shell are structured according to [SASS-recommended project hierarchy](http://thesassway.com/beginner/how-to-structure-a-sass-project), all styles specific to application modules and directives are placed in ```_styles.scss``` files within their respective module/directive folders.

 ## Instructions

-Next, clone this repository to your machine.
-Be sure to install all packages locally using,
+Clone this repository to your machine.
+Be sure to install all server-side packages locally using,

 	$ npm install

+Note that any warnings that come up may result from unmet dependencies being registered despite newer versions of those dependencies being downloaded and installed.
+As of this writing, these warnings can be safely ignored.
+Further information will be available as dependency updates are released.

+Then, install all client-side packages locally using,

+	$ bower install

+The application server can now be started by running,

+	$ npm start

+The app can now be viewed in the browser at [localhost:7000](http://localhost:7000/).

 If you're developing the old-school way using your favorite text editor and the Terminal (or Command Prompt for you Windows Junkies), that's all you need!